DanielWilliamParsons/AICorpusEngineering/README.md

 1. A broad grouping agent: uses knowledge-base + few-shot chain-of-thought prompting to identify the category
 2. A verifcation agent: uses knowledge-base + chain-of-thought prompting to verify the decision of the first agent
 3. A voting agent: uses knowledge-base + generated knowledge and chain-of-thought prompting to mediate the first two agents if there is disagreement and reach a final decision

+### Knowledge base
+A knowledge base is provided for adverbs (and later for other categories) in the knowledge_base folder.

+The agents classes (e.g., BroadGrouperAgents in adverbs_broad_grouper_agents.py) access the knowledge and prepare it for injection into the jinja templates as needed.
+This allows the knowledge to be stored separately and can be updated independently of the agents.